NVIDIA/cloud-native-docs/gpu-operator/security-considerations.rst

 +------------------------------------------------------------------+-----------------------------------------------------------------+

-The following comparison shows that privileged containers have access to all GPUs regardless of environment variables, resource requests, or plugin and toolkit configuration.
+The following comparison shows that privileged containers have access to all GPUs regardless of environment variables, resource requests, or device plugin and toolkit configuration.

 +------------------------------------------------------------------+-----------------------------------------------------------------+
 | .. literalinclude:: ./manifests/input/k-run-cuda.txt                                                                               |